Understanding The New Regulations On Corded Window TreatmentsFebruary 19, 2019 12:52 pm

 Plantation shutters are a great cordless window treatment for any home.

-We at Sunburst applaud this decision and the Window Covering Manufacturers Association’s move towards safety.
-We were the first shutter company to receive the Parents for Window Blind Safety Seal of Approval, and we’re glad that the majority of window treatments will now be child-friendly.
+We at Sunburst applaud this decision and the Window Covering Manufacturers Association’s first major move towards safety.
+We were the first shutter company to receive the Parents for Window Blind Safety Seal of Approval, and we’re glad that the majority of stock window treatments will now be child-friendly.
 However, we have been receiving some questions on the new requirements, so we will review them further.

 Safety Regulations Apply to “Stock” Window Treatments